Halifax, West Yorkshire: Sport

 The town has relatively successful sports clubs.
 Its rugby league club, Halifax Panthers, plays in the Betfred Championship.
 The town's football team, FC Halifax Town currently compete in the National League, the fifth tier of English football.
+Halifax also has a women's football team, Halifax FC Women.

 Football

 The Shay football ground has been the home of the town's football club since 1921.
 The ground was substantially redeveloped in the late 20th and early 21st centuries, with money provided by the Football Foundation and funds raised or provided by the local community and Calderdale Council.

 Rugby league

 Halifax Panthers is one of the most historic rugby league clubs in the game, formed over a century ago, in 1873.
 They have been Champions of England on 4 occasions and have lifted the Challenge Cup 5 times.
 Amateur clubs Boothtown Terriers, Greetland All Rounders, Illingworth, King Cross Park, Ovenden, Siddal and Stainland Stags are based in or near the town.
 The Siddal club is a leading member of amateur rugby league's flagship National Conference League.
 Greetland All Rounders and Ovenden are former members.